 Drink plenty of fluids in the hours...more

-It’s finally summertime!
-That means most will opt to celebrate the season outdoors.
 Soaking in the sun can mean being out by the pool, beach vacations, cookouts, and other outdoor activities.
-However, when having fun in the sun it should also be second nature to take steps to protect yourself from UV radiation.
-Whether you’ve got a vacation coming up or simply spending time outside, we’ve got you covered!
-Safeguard yourself and your family this summer and stay healthy with sun safety tips and recommendations from the Cotton Safety Team.
+However, when having fun in the sun, it should also be second nature to take steps to protect yourself from UV radiation.
+Whether you’ve got a vacation coming up or you're just spending time outside, Cotton's Safety Team has some tips that could help protect you from UV damage.

 - Cover up.
 Shield your skin from the sun’s UV rays by wearing long sleeves, wide-brimmed hats, and breathable pants.
 All fabrics block UV rays to some degree, but for the most effective protection invest in outdoor clothing that carries an Ultraviolet Protection Factor (UPF) rating.
 The UPF rating measures how well different fabrics block UV rays.
 The most effective UPF rating is from 15 to more than 50.